CADPAT: Proposed variations

-In 2016, the Canadian Forces considered replacing the red-coloured uniforms worn by the Canadian Rangers with a new red-coloured CADPAT-derived design.
+During the trials that eventually led to the Multi-Terrain pattern, a number of patterns emerged as contenders, most prominent of which was known as the 'Prototype J' pattern.
+It underwent testing in 2019 and the pattern was slightly more green-dominant than the ultimately adopted MT pattern.

 Similar designs

 CADPAT was the first digital camouflage pattern to be issued operationally.

-Many debates speculate the pattern was the direct inspiration for the United States Marine Corps pursuit and adoption of their own camouflage pattern MARPAT when replacing their Battle Dress Uniform and Desert Camouflage Uniform in late 2001 to early 2002.
-The MARPAT pattern issued in 2001 used the same print screens as the CADPAT TW pattern and the trial pattern for the CADPAT AR pattern.
+The pattern was the direct inspiration for the United States Marine Corps' pursuit and adoption of their own camouflage pattern MARPAT when replacing their Battle Dress Uniform and Desert Camouflage Uniform in 2001: MARPAT uses the same print screens as the CADPAT TW pattern and the trial pattern for the CADPAT AR pattern.

+The Estonian ESTDCU, adopted by the Estonian Defence Forces in 2006, shares similarities with the temperate woodland variant of CADPAT.
+This resemblance stems from the comparable forested environments of Canada and Estonia, influencing the ESTDCU's design choices.

+The Finnish M05 camouflage pattern, adopted by the Finnish Defence Forces in 2007, also shares a similar design to CADPAT TW.